-Other publications issued by the Advisory Council are:-Memorandum on the Organisation of Scientific Research; Institutions in the United States of America, by G. Lightfoot; The Economics of Trochus niloticus, by C. Hedley; and resolutions passed by the Advisory Council, July, 1917, together with report and recommendations on the organisation and work of the proposed permanent Institute of Science and Industry.
+Other publications issued by the Advisory Council are:-Memorandum on the Organisation of Scientific Research Institutions in the United States of America, by G. Lightfoot; Recent developments in the organisation of National Industrial Research

+Institutions, by G. Lightfoot; The Economics of Trochus niloticus, by C. Hedley; The Physiography of Australian Rains, by Griffith Taylor; and Resolutions passed by the Advisory Council, July, 1917, together with report and recommendations on the organisation and work of the proposed permanent Institute of Science and Industry.